 David Hirsch: And the way he’s using his arms are not what might be the traditional use of your arms.

 Bob Roybal: Elbows are not a knee, they’re not designed to absorb the shock like a knee joint.
-And they’re just not meant to handle that much weight cause he’s, he’s a.
-He, he, he, he, right now he probably weighs about 140 pounds, but you know, when he was skateboarding, he was probably over a hundred pounds,
+And they’re just not meant to handle that much weight.
+Right now he probably weighs about 140 pounds, but when he was skateboarding, he was probably over a hundred pounds.

-David Hirsch: So yeah, that’s, that’s a lot of way to be supporting on your arms.
-You know, that, like you said, that arms or elbows are not designed for that use.
-So that might be a liability right.
-On the road.
-He might,
+David Hirsch: So yeah, that’s a lot of weight to be supporting on your arms.
+Like you said, arms or elbows are not designed for that use.
+So that might be a liability down the road.

-Bob Roybal: Oh, believe we, that’s, that’s a big concern of ours.
-I mean, he, and he knows it too, that, you know, his quality of life is not going to be the best.
+Bob Roybal: Oh, believe me, that’s a big concern of ours.
+And he knows it too, that his quality of life is not going to be the best.
 But you try to tell him to slow down and take it easy, and he says, “Hey, it doesn’t hurt right now that bad.”

-David Hirsch: Right?
-But what are you going to tell 19 different?
-What do you do now anyway?
+David Hirsch: He’s 19.
+But what are you going to tell 19-year-old?
+What do you do know anyway?
+You’re the dad.

-David Hirsch: You know, is he going to outgrow that bike pretty fast?
-Like a, like a typical kid would get a small bike cause they grow, they need a bigger bike.
+David Hirsch: Did he outgrow that bike pretty fast?
+Like a typical kid would get a small bike, and when they grow, they need a bigger bike.

 And then when he was 18 years old, when he was going off to college, he wanted another bike for racing.
-And he wrote them another letter until explained to them that, you know, the situation was, and they bought him another bike.
-So they’re amazing organization, but, uh, they do wonderful things for kids, you know, and people that, you know, can’t afford these things.
-You know, the second bike he got was, I think, $5,000.
+And he wrote them another letter and explained to them what the situation was, and they bought him another bike.
+So they’re an amazing organization.
+They do wonderful things for kids and people that can’t afford these things.
+The second bike he got was I think $5,000.